huhlim/cg2all/README.md

   * Martini, martini: [MARTINI](http://cgmartini.nl/index.php/martini) model
 * --ckpt: Input PyTorch ckpt file (optional).
 If a ckpt file is given, it will override "--cg" option.
 * --time: Output JSON file for recording timing (optional).
-* --device: Specify a device to run the model (optional) You can choose "cpu", "gpu", or "cuda", or the script will detect one automatically.
+* --device: Specify a device to run the model (optional) You can choose "cpu" or "cuda", or the script will detect one automatically. </br>
+  "**cpu**" is usually faster than "cuda" unless the input/output system is really big or you provided a DCD file with many frames because it takes a lot for loading a model ckpt file on a GPU.

 #### an example
 ```bash